 As you approach Johnson’s lock, you may see a sign similar to the one shown in photo 5 which was erected by the Lower Regents Coalition, a voluntary group that, as it says on the poster, cares for the canal between Mile End Road and Limehouse Basin.
 From here on you will notice a number of such notices all of which mark an improvement to the banks beside the towpath.

 A short distance after the lock you will come to the Ragged School Museum (6).
 It is a very popular attraction where old fashioned lessons are given to new fashioned children.
 They go down a storm and I am sure Dr Barnardo would have approved.
-The museum is open to the general public and access to the museum cafe is from the towpath.
-The cafe is open Wednesday and Thursday from 10 to 5 and on the first Sunday of each month from 2 to 5.
+The museum has recently undergone extensive refurbishment and is gradually being reopened so best see the website for the latest information.

 Looking across the canal at this point you will see a relatively new housing estate but for most of the past two hundred years the view would have been dominated by the Stepney gas works.
 This was established in the early Victorian period and parts remained active until the early part of this century.
 When the final site clearance took place the ‘rotten eggs’ smell, such constant feature of old gas works, was noticeable from the towpath.
 All gone now.